grafana/mimir/docs/sources/guides/query-sharding.md

 stores (ingesters for recent data and store-gateway for historic data).
 The caching layer for chunks and indexes will also experience an increased load.

+This increased parallel processing also requires to multiply the previously set value of `-querier.max-query-parallelism` by `-frontend.query-sharding-total-shards`.

 ## Verification

 ### Query statistics